Amit Shah

 Shah was the BJP's in-charge for India's largest and politically most crucial state, Uttar Pradesh, during the 2014 Lok Sabha elections.
 The BJP-led NDA won 73 out of 80 seats.
 As a result, Shah rose to national prominence and was appointed as the party's national president in July 2014.
 He has played an organising and membership-promotional role in the elections of many states since 2014.
 In his initial two years, the BJP achieved success in legislative assembly elections in Maharashtra, Haryana, Jammu and Kashmir, Jharkhand and Assam but lost ground in Delhi and the large eastern state of Bihar in 2015.

-In 2017, he was partly credited with the party victories in Uttar Pradesh, Uttarakhand, Gujarat and Manipur, but the Akali-BJP alliance lost power in the larger Punjab election.
+In 2017, he was partly credited with the party victories in Uttar Pradesh, the largest state in India by population, as well as Uttarakhand, his home state, Gujarat and Manipur.
+However, the Akali–BJP alliance lost power in the Punjab election.
 In 2018, the party lost power in the states of Chhattisgarh, Rajasthan and Madhya Pradesh.
-A year later, the BJP won 303 seats to get a majority in the 2019 Indian general election under Shah's leadership.
+A year later, the BJP won 303 seats to get a majority in the 2019 Indian general election under Shah's party leadership.

+As home affairs minister, Shah has been responsible for successfully introducing bills in the Parliament that cover Article 370, reorganisation of Jammu and Kashmir, criminal laws, and citizenship.
+Under his tenure, in continuation of the previous Modi administration, there has been reduction in districts covered by AFSPA, signing of peace accords and agreements related to the northeast, and improvement of the security situation related to left wing extremism.
+Shah is currently considered as the 2nd most powerful man in India, just behind Prime Minister Narendra Modi.

 Early life

-Amit Anilchandra Shah was born in Mumbai on 22 October 1964.
-He was born into a Gujarati Hindu Bania family.
-His great grandfather was the Nagarseth (town headsman) of the small state of Mansa.
+Amit Anilchandra Shah is born into a Gujarati Hindu Bania family of Mansa on 22 October 1964 at Mumbai.
+His great-grandfather was the Nagarseth (town's headman/Chief Merchant) of the small Princely state of Mansa.
 His father, Anilchandra Shah, a businessman from Mansa, owned a successful PVC pipe business.

 He went to school in Mehsana and moved to Ahmedabad to study biochemistry at CU Shah Science College.
-He graduated with a Bachelor's of Science (B.Sc.) in Biochemistry and then worked for his father's business.
+He graduated with a Bachelor's of Science (B.Sc.) in biochemistry and then worked for his father's business.
 He also worked as a stockbroker and in co-operative banks in Ahmedabad.

-Shah was involved with the Rashtriya Swayamsevak Sangh (RSS) since childhood; he participated in the neighbourhood shakhas (branches) as a boy.
+Shah was associated with the Rashtriya Swayamsevak Sangh (RSS), a Hindutva paramilitary volunteer organisation, since childhood; he participated in the neighbourhood shakhas (branches) as a boy.
 He formally became an RSS swayamsevak (volunteer) during his college days in Ahmedabad.
 He first met Narendra Modi in 1982 through the Ahmedabad RSS circles.
 At that time, Modi was an RSS pracharak (propagator), working as in-charge of youth activities in the city.